the1andonlymanojos/tailgate-controller/README.md

   tailnetName: your-tailnet.ts.net
 ```

 Now he only sees Plex.
-Even if he gets your login creds, he can’t do anything else — because the *node he sees doesn’t have access to anything else*.
+Even if he gets your login creds, he can't do anything else — because the *node he sees doesn't have access to anything else*.
 Zero-trust, literally.

 ### 2. Photo Server for Family

 You want to share Immich with your parents.
-They aren’t installing Tailscale or dealing with VPNs.
+They aren't installing Tailscale or dealing with VPNs.
 You just want to send them a link that works.

 ```yaml
 apiVersion: tailscale.tailgate.run/v1alpha1